Clickism/ClickVillagers/README.md

 - Highly configurable.
 - **Language support:** German & English (Paper/Spigot only)

+## Licensing
+- This project is licensed under the GPT v3 license.
+- Refer to LICENSE.md for more information.

 ## Villagers in a Chest
 ![](https://i.imgur.com/ZzGJEZ4.png)
 ## Villager Properties